3.2 Stormwater Management Design

 The following guidelines and suggestions are provided to assist the designer with selecting and arranging SMPs.

 - Assessing Space Constraints – SMPs rely on storage volume to achieve performance.
 The availability of space for SMPs will often dictate the location and type of SMPs that can work on a site.
 Considering SMP placement early in the design process is critical to ensuring that sufficient space for incorporating SMPs, particularly ground-level SMPs, is present.
 The designer should calculate approximate design requirements (e.g., total required storage volume) to allocate space for stormwater management within the site layout.
 If insufficient space is available to incorporate surface-vegetated practices, the designer may need to consider alternatives such as porous pavement, or other SMPs, proceeding down the SMP Hierarchy.
-The use of SMPs in series, Stormwater Management Trading, and/or adding subsurface storage to a bioretention system can help the designer maximize the use of surface-vegetated SMPs, even on constrained sites.
+The use of SMPs in series, Stormwater Management Banking and Trading, and/or adding subsurface storage to a bioretention system can help the designer maximize the use of surface-vegetated SMPs, even on constrained sites.

 - Creating On-Site Amenities – SMPs such as green roofs and bioinfiltration/bioretention basins can provide on-site greening, as vegetated features, which can act as an aesthetic amenity, particularly for residential and commercial retail sites.
 Bioinfiltration/bioretention SMPs should be designed in conjunction with other desired and required landscaping.

 - Choosing Areas with Infiltration Potential – Although the exact infiltration rate at a particular location within a site is not generally known during the Conceptual Review Phase, the designer should use existing information to locate SMPs in areas that have a strong potential for infiltration.
-Much of this information, such as United States Department of Agriculture (USDA) Hydrologic Soil Maps, existing geotechnical reports, existing soil investigation reports, drainage feature mapping, topographic mapping, information on existing site drainage issues, and data on high seasonal groundwater, will have been compiled during initial site assessment activities as described in Section 3.1, and must be used for this purpose.
+Much of this information, such as United States Department of Agriculture (USDA) Hydrologic Soil Maps, existing geotechnical reports, existing soil investigation reports, drainage feature mapping, topographic mapping, information on existing site drainage issues, and data on high seasonal groundwater, will have been compiled during initial site assessment activities as described in Section 3.1.1 and Section 3.1.2, and must be used for this purpose.

 - Prioritizing Low-Lying Areas – Surface-level SMPs should be located on lower portions of a site, where stormwater can be gravity-fed from DCIA to the SMPs without making the SMPs excessively deep.
 These low-lying areas should be prioritized for stormwater management early in the site design process.